frankiej60/Coronavirus-EDA/README.md

 # Coronavirus-EDA

 ### Project brief
 ---
 This project utilized a comprehensive dataset that encompasses COVID-19 data from around the globe.
 This dataset includes information on confirmed cases, deaths, testing, vaccinations and other relevant variables that provide a holistic view of the pandemic's progression.
 Using SQL queries and Microsoft SQL Server, an in-depth analysis on the COVID-19 data was done.

+### Project scope
+---
+Used excel to clean...
+Mysql server to analyse the data....

 ### Tools
 ---
+- Microsoft Excel
+    -
 - Microsoft Sql server data analysis software
     - [Download here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)